kstenerud/safe-encoding/safe85-specification.md

 Safe85 Encoding
 ===============

-Safe85 is a binary data to text encoding scheme that is safe to be passed unescaped through processing systems that expect human readable text.
+Safe85 is a binary data encoding scheme that is safe to be passed through processing systems expecting human readable text.

 ### Features:

- * Safe for use in JSON, SGML formats, source code strings, without escaping
+ * Safe for use in JSON, SGML formats, source code string literals, without escaping
  * Mostly safe for URLs (only sub-delimiters need to be escaped)
  * Safe for use in formatted documents
  * Safe for use in legacy text processing systems